Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

 Why it is not the answer for everyone

-At the top end, Zoho Analytics is not where I’d go for elite governance, scale, or modern warehouse-native sophistication.
-But for SMBs, it’s a sane option.
+At the top end, this is not where I’d go for the strongest governance or warehouse-native work.

 Zoho Analytics pricing page, captured from https://www.zoho.com/analytics/pricing.html.
 Screenshot shows public annual cloud pricing and plan limits.